 For Students in Job Training (Clock Hour) Programs:

+For students who withdraw, the percent earned is equal to the number of hours attended divided by the total hours in the enrollment period.
 In each instance, if the student completed more than 60% based on the above calculations, no Title IV aid is required to be returned.

 What do I need to consider when withdrawing from a module course?

 A student’s sequence of withdrawal from module courses impacts return of funds calculations.
 If a student enrolls in two module courses but decides to withdraw from the later starting module while still attending the current module, a return of funds calculation is not required.
 However, a recalculation of aid based on the change in enrollment status may be required.